d3athkai/Kubernetes-with-Ansible/README.md

 [![Ubuntu+](https://img.shields.io/badge/Ubuntu-DD4814?style=plastic)](#)
 [![Ansible](https://img.shields.io/badge/Ansible-131211?style=plastic)](#) [![Python 3](https://img.shields.io/badge/Python-3-3673A5?style=plastic)](#)   [![Kubernetes](https://img.shields.io/badge/Kubernetes-326CE5?style=plastic)](#)

-# Ansible - Kubernetes
+# Kubernetes Cluster with Ansible

 ## Introduction
-The main goal of this repo is to help setup and manage your Kubernetes Cluster using Ansible.
+The main goal of this repo is to help with the setup and management of your Kubernetes Cluster using Ansible.

 ## Prerequisite
 * Ansible Server to run the role(s)